 Give your people regular reminders that you offer mental health, financial or bereavement support.
 This can encourage your people to ask for help earlier rather than suffer in silence.
 Ask questions weekly or ad hoc based on engagement or performance levels.

-Break the stigma of talking about mental health
+Break the stigma of talking about wellbeing

 Poor communication means employees feel isolated and disengaged.
 The regular, journal-style of the workplace wellbeing check-in helps managers and their teams have better conversations about personal matters, without being intrusive or overbearing.